syncfusion-content/blazor-docs/blazor/rating/tooltip.md

 ## Tooltip customization

-You can customize the appearance of the tooltips using the `CssClass` property of the Blazor Rating component to specify custom CSS class names that define user-defined styles and themes to be applied to the tooltip element.
+You can customize the appearance of the tooltips using the `CssClass` property of the Blazor Rating component and by defining the custom styles for tooltip elements like the below example.

 N> You can find more information about customizing the appearance of the tooltip in the [Tooltip Customization](https://blazor.syncfusion.com/documentation/tooltip/style) documentation.